Audio Mastering FAQ

 Many situations!

-1) A perfect take being ruined by street noise, an air conditioner turning on, or other noise common to home recording settings.
+A perfect take being ruined by noise common to home recording settings.

-4) In film audio, reducing differences between location and studio quality audio.
+In film audio, reducing differences between location and studio quality recordings.

 -